suju7/whats-on-news-app/README.md

 ## Future development ideas...

 Here are some thoughts on further improving the app.
+(You are also welcome to fork this project and experiment with it.)
 - Building a community of readers who can discuss about these news articles among themselves.
 This can provide a healthy debate about fresh topics they encounter.
 - A journalist section for enthusiasts who are willing to pitch in about events from their zone.
 Also, keeping score of these folks through a star-based system to ensure the credibility of the news they deliver.